vhl/html-style-guide/README.md

 <a name="anchor-tag-usage"></a>
 ### Anchor Tag Usage

-#### Placeholder Anchor Tags
+#### Anchors
 ```
 <a>Text</a>
 ```

-Placeholders are great for navigation or displaying hidden information on a page.
-Using a placeholder makes the element read as clickable to a screenreader so it is the preferred solution over a `<div>` or `<span>`.
+Anchors are great for navigation or displaying hidden information on a page.
+Using an anchor makes the element read as clickable to a screenreader so it is the preferred solution over a `<div>` or `<span>`.

 This element type first became valid in the HTML5 spec, so make sure your DOCTYPE isn't XHTML before use.
 If you're stuck in older HTML, use a link anchor tag.